-The safety and operation functions of the water heater is managed by micro processor controlled circuit board, modulating the water heater according to the demand.
-Control is performed using comparison parameters between the requested temperature and flow temperatures from temperature sensors.
+The safety and operation functions of each heat engine are managed by micro processor controlled circuit boards, one for each heat engine.
+The upper controller also acts as the cascade master controller, modulating the heat engines according to the demand, based on data from the systems sensors.
+Control is performed using comparison parameters between the requested temperature and the global flow temperature.